open-telemetry/opentelemetry-specification/specification/api-tracing.md

 time) but stil active.
 A `Span` may be active on one thread after it has been made inactive on another.

-The `Tracer` MUST support recording `Span`s that were created _out of band_, i.e.  not by the tracer itself.
-For this reason, implementations MUST NOT require that a `Span`'s start and end timestamps match the wall time when it is created, made active, or finished.

 The implementation MUST provide no-op binary and text `Propagator`s, which the `Tracer` SHOULD use by default if other propagators are not configured.
 SDKs SHOULD use the W3C HTTP Trace Context as the default text format.
 For more